ambiesoft/clipdiff/README.md

 This software is freeware.
 See LICENSE.

 # Install
 If you downloaded the binary file, open it to extract files.
-There are no installers.
+No setup programs are provied.

 # Uninstall
 Delete files.